Greg Holt “Greg Your Co-Pilot”

 In 2014 Dennis dipped his toes into aircraft ownership by joining a flying Club.
 It was during this time he began to appreciate the increased freedom club membership provided versus hourly rental.
 It was due to the flying club that he finally earned his Instrument Rating.

 It was also with the flying club that Dennis's Son Austin soloed and eventually earned his Private Pilot license.
 Austin is currently a student at MN State University Mankato and is majoring in professional aviation.
-Austin just earned his Instrument Rating and is on his way to a Commercial Pilot license.
+Austin is a Commercial Pilot.

 Refusing to wait several years to solo a powered airplane, Dennis's Daughter Abby convinced him to join a glider club.
-There she was able to start taking glider lessons and hopes to be able to solo by age 15, a full year before she could solo a powered airplane.
+There she was able to start taking glider lessons and soloed a glider at age 15, a full year before she could solo a powered airplane.

 After 3 years of flying club membership Dennis's wife convinced him that he should buy his own plane.
 With that not so gentle nudge Dennis became the proud owner of N1163Z, a 1982 Mooney 201.